Forestville, New South Wales: History

 Forestville means town in the forest.
 This area was originally thick wooded forest until James French settled here and began felling timber in 1856 and eventually built a small wharf on Bantry Bay to ship timber to Sydney.
 French later acquired more land in the adjacent suburb which bears his name, Frenchs Forest.
-The area was used for so called "soldier settlement" farms after the 2nd world war with very mixed success.
+The area was used for so called "soldier settlement" farms after the 1st world war with very mixed success.
 Much of the land, particularly toward Killarney Heights was totally unsuitable for any type of farming and was developed as housing land in the early 1960s.

 French's Forest Settlement Post Office opened in 1920 and was renamed Forestville in 1947.

+Davidson Park was opened in Forestville on 14 September 1923.

+Forestville Shopping Centre was opened to the public in Forestville in 1957.
+The Forestville RSL sub-branch was formed on 3 July that same year, and soon after acquired a lease on a 2.5-acre site to build a club for its members and the community.

 Commercial areas

-Forestville Village Shops - or The Centre - is the suburb's main shopping centre located on Darley and Starkey Streets with a Coles supermarket and a variety of specialty shops, services and food options.
+Forestville Village Shops – or The Centre – is the suburb's main shopping centre located on Darley and Starkey Streets with a Coles supermarket and a variety of specialty shops, services and food options.

 A few shops are located along Arthur Street, including a cafe, physiotherapist and chiropractor.

 Forestville is also formerly the home to the office and call centre of the NSW Wildlife Information and Rescue Service (WIRES), which has since relocated to nearby Brookvale.
 Cook Street is also home to many DIY shops such as a Mitre 10 (also known by its original name "Eatons") and multiple car service centres and other industries.

 Housing

 Dotted with many parks and reserves and almost completely surrounded by beautiful bushland with much native flora and fauna, Forestville is a low density housing area consisting of mostly family homes with medium-sized backyards.
 The housing style is mixed.

 Many of the timber Soldiers Cottages that were originally built in the 1950s and early 1960s have gradually been replaced by large project homes and smaller townhouse villas.
-However there is increasingly a trend towards renovating and preserving the original cottages or building architect-designed houses which sit well in the bushland setting.
+However, there is increasingly a trend towards renovating and preserving the original cottages or building architect-designed houses which sit well in the bushland setting.
 It's this organic approach to housing development by Warringah council and the wider Forestville community that has allowed Forestville and the surrounding neighbourhoods like Killarney Heights and Frenchs Forest to grow and expand yet still maintain their unique bushland identity and local character.